“You Are Wonderful!” How Praise Triggers Better Control in the ADHD Brain

 So, whenever my daughter’s hyperactivity showed up in the form of bad behavior, we’d say, “Oh, look!
 It’s Kevin!” (after the bird in the movie, UP, because her noises and silliness were like him).
 By doing so, it kept her mindful of her actions in a way that wasn’t shaming.
 And, it kept us smiling with the silly image of the bird, instead of annoyed by her behavior.

 2. Smother her with love.
-Kids with ADHD need their unconditional love bucket filled all day, even more than most, because they are constantly questioning their worth.
+Children with ADHD need their unconditional love bucket filled all day, even more than most, because they are constantly questioning their worth.
 After she’d done something wrong, I’d wrap her in my arms and squeeze, “Oh, dear!
 I see what you’ve done, and I love you all the same.
 You’ll get it next time.”
 Feeling and sharing love instead of frustration made me feel better, and made her feel less shame over something she couldn’t control.
 There would be plenty of time later to dissect what went wrong and what she could try differently.

 3. Home is where the mistakes are.
 Home should be a safe place to make mistakes, and to know that all will be forgiven.
 Mistakes are how we learn.
 If we yell at a child for a mistake that he or she can’t control because of an impulsive brain, that child’s take-away will be that they are bad.
 Instead, with humor and love, I’d say, “Oops!
 Looks like Kevin was in control just then.
 If we ask Kevin to leave, what could you do differently?”
 This way, she was less likely to get defensive and lie, and mistakes became a learning opportunity.